 Another said “I suppose I kind of expected to be told when we could do the on-call shifts and things like that and be advised on how to get the most out of the placement.
 That was all, really.”
 Female paired with mentor ST6 level, focus group 2

 Mentors were generally guided by what the mentees wanted to achieve out of the sessions spent together.
-Students felt that the mentees were flexible and adaptable to their needs for learning.
+Students felt that the mentors were flexible and adaptable to their needs for learning.
 Students expected flexibility in the number of meetings with their mentor, and felt that the level of contact should be left to the preferences of the mentor and mentee.

 Students expected and appreciated that the role of their mentor was distinct from the role of their clinical supervisor.
 Although the clinical supervisor is expected to examine the students, perform assessments of clinical competence, and complete the ‘sign-off’ for their clinical placement, students felt that their supervisor’s role was not to mentor and having a separate junior colleague as a mentor offered complimentary educational opportunities.